Last Updated on

-This custard is baked in ramekins that are sitting in a water bath, so the first thing you need to do is heat the oven to 325 degrees F. and bring a kettle filled with water to a boil.
+Step 1.
+This custard is baked in ramekins that are sitting in a water bath, so you want to start by heating the oven to 325 degrees F. and bringing a kettle filled with water to a boil.

-Slowly pour the hot cream to the egg mix while whisking continuously.
-With that your custard is done.
+Step 3.
+Very slowly pour the hot cream into the egg mix, whisking continuously.

 More delicious fall dessert recipes: